 Once you've published the elevation geoprocessing services, you can only use the services in ArcGIS 10.3 or later.

-For general information on using services, see Using geoprocessing services in ArcGIS for Desktop in the ArcGIS for Server help under Publish Services > Types of services > Geoprocessing services > Using geoprocessing services.
+For general information on using services, see Using geoprocessing services in ArcGIS Desktop in the ArcGIS Server help under Publish Services > Types of services > Geoprocessing services > Using geoprocessing services.

 The elevation data used by the services is collated and curated by Esri and made available as a part of the Data Appliance installation.
 A key benefit is that the elevation data has already been preprocessed and optimized for fast performance.
 As new areas and better resolutions are made available, they will be included in future updates.

 The elevation data comes from the U.S. Geological Survey (USGS), U.S. National Geospatial-Intelligence Agency (NGA), U.S. National Aeronautics and Space Administration (NASA), and other authoritative sources.
 While elevation data is available for the entire surface of the earth, there are higher resolutions available for particular geographic extents.
 The following table lists the available data resolutions, the area covered by each, and the primary sources.
-The data is actually furnished in a spherical coordinate system with units of arcseconds, but they are listed here by their metric approximations for convenience.
+The data is actually furnished in a spherical coordinate system with units of arc seconds, but it is listed here by its metric approximations for convenience.